 If you want to see full details of the Youth Activities programme and pictures of previous workshops go to:

 The Youth Activities programme is part of the BRLSI’s Programme sub Committee’s outreach initiative to involve ALL enthusiastic learners under the age of 18 in all aspects of science and technology by linking up with local universities and making use of the full resources of the institution.
-There is a termly fee of £12 which covers the cost of 3 workshops or £6 per workshop unless otherwise stated.
-Workshops are aimed at children over 8, although enthusiastic younger children, if accompanied by parents, can sometimes be accommodated.
+There is a termly fee of £12 which covers the cost of 3 workshops or £6 per workshop unless otherwise stated. (summer term £16 for 4 workshops) Workshops are aimed at children over 8.

 Advance booking for all activities is essential and book early to avoid disappointment as most of our workshops are often fully booked three or four weeks in advance.